 They took the lead out of paint, gas, pipes and more.
-Isn't it time to get the lead out of our lakes and tackle, too?
+Isn't it time to get the lead out of our fishing tackle, too?

 Fish Lead Free is an Ontario-wide movement to spread awareness about the harmful impact of lead tackle and promote safer, lead-free alternatives that protect our waters and the species that call them home.